 Although there are dozens upon dozens of different shades of green, for simplicity we will categorize the greens into four shades: bright green, gray green, silver green and dark green.
 Following is an incomplete list of plants we regularly use in each category.
-Keep in mind, there are literally hundreds of plants out there including trees, shrubs, perennials and ground covers, but these are our favorites:
+Keep in mind, there are literally hundreds of plants available to this Petaluma design-build contractor, including trees, shrubs, perennials and ground covers, but these are our favorites:

 -Euonymus microphylla – probably the brightest green of all, with small white flowers